Jacksonville DUI LawyersArrested for Driving Under the Influence in Florida?

 A Florida DUI conviction can carry serious consequences, even if it’s a first offense.
 As such, it is important to fully understand what’s at stake and to examine your options before making any decisions about how to proceed.
 That’s why it is in your best interest to consult an experienced Jacksonville DUI attorney as soon as possible after you are arrested.

-Johnson and Lufrano, P.A.
+Lufrano Legal, P.A.
 Offers Free DUI Consultations

 We know you need information to make good decisions, and we make it easy to get that information by offering free consultations.